Eldorado: The Road to Liquid Gold

 Try as you might, you can’t stay in the West End forever.
 Certain occasions will beckon you further afield, for work/play/overhyped streetfood pop-up.
 Fortunately, there are a multitude of ways to escape the shadow of the uni.

-claustrophobic, over-priced, immersive noise pit.
-Limited by the area it covers, but it covers the city centre well.
+claustrophobic, immersive noise pit.
+Limited by the area it covers, but it covers the city centre and west end well.
 The benches in the station slope downwards and so they are impossible to get comfortable on, and the ones that don’t have benches are usually island platforms with trains rushing around both sides of poor subterraneans.
+Cheaper and quicker than the bus for getting to town rapid though.
+The last ones are good for making pals with other drunk people going to the club.

 Costs £0 and keeps you fit.